-Dubare Elephant Camp is situated on the banks of River Kaveri in Coorg district of Karnataka state.
+Dubare Elephant Camp is situated on the banks of River Kaveri in the Coorg district of Karnataka state.
 A popular tourist spots, the camp attracts tourists, especially wildlife enthusiast from all over the world.
 It presents tourists with an opportunity to be close to elephants and engage in various activities related to them.

-Earlier at this place elephants used to be trained for Mysore Dussehra but now they are mostly used to jungle rides and other purposes.
+Earlier at this place elephants used to be trained for Mysore Dussehra but now they are mostly used for jungle rides and other purposes.
 They are trained under naturalists.
 These trained naturalists assist tourists with details on Elephant history, ecology and biology.
 What makes this camp unique is the fact that tourists can participate in various activities with elephants which is three-hour elephant interaction.

 They can indulge in activities like a 45-minute bath where they are allowed to give bath to elephants in River Cauvery, feeding them with ragi, jaggery, sugarcane, banana and coconuts.
 After this, they can go on a 45-minute elephant ride into the jungle.

 Elephant rides for tourists are scheduled between 10 am to 12 noon and in the evening from 4 pm to 5 pm.
-If interest one can stay here as well at the cottages which are part of Jungle lodges & resorts.
+If interested one can stay here as well at the cottages which are part of Jungle lodges & resorts.
 These cottages offer a comfortable stay amidst lush greenery and wild nature.

 You will enjoy your journey when travelling by taxi from Mangalore Airport to Coorg